oscci/new-theme/_pages/about.md

 title: About
 tagline: About us!
-description: these are the amazing people running RROxford
+description: These are the amazing people running RROxford
 permalink: /about/
 type: pages

 author_profile: false

+layout: splash

 row1:
   - url: https://linkedin.com